 If you change name, address or telephone number, please let our receptionists know by calling or writing to us.
 If you move outside the practice area you may need to find a doctor in your new area.
 There are instructions on what to do when you move to a new area on the back of your NHS medical card.

 We are a training practice and you may be offered an appointment with a Registrar.
-These doctors are fully qualified will have had experience in several hospital specialities.
+These doctors are fully qualified and will have had experience in several hospital specialities.
 They are completing their post registration training.

 Dr Rosalind Daintree has again been reaccredited as a GP trainer and Dr Carolyn Turner mentors medical students from local hospitals.
 We teach/mentor medical students and sometimes you may be asked to see the doctor or nurse with a student present.
 We also host paramedic practitioners for short periods of time to enhance their education development.
-You will always be asked beforehand if this is acceptable and you may ask for the student to withdraw if you prefer to have your consultation in private.
+You will always be asked beforehand if this is acceptable and you may ask for the student/paramedic practitioner to withdraw if you prefer to have your consultation in private.